 Note: Seems to happen more during busy times.

 What happens when the severity is wrong?
-When it’s overestimated, it can create a sky-is-falling overreaction to bugs.
-When it’s underestimated, it can lead teams to de-prioritize important issues.
+When it’s overestimated, it can create a sky-is-falling overreaction.
+When it’s underestimated, it can lead teams to de-prioritize severe issues.

 When a severity is found to be inaccurate, we rarely update it, even when that mistake is widely understood.
-This leads people to ignore it and that can send mixed messages to observers.
+This leads people to ignore it and that can send mixed messages to stakeholders.

 If severity is an important metric for your team, I suggest you have the person who first responds to the ticket estimate the severity.
 They’ll at least know a little bit about the bug and be more likely to get it right.